co-log/co-log/co-log/example/2-custom/Custom.md

 If you have complex Haskell application, then most likely you also have non-trivial settings that configure your application environment.
-The environment may store various parameters important for work your application.
+The environment may store various parameters important for the work of your application.
 Interestingly, we can store `LogAction` inside the same environment to use it automatically for our logging functions.